Petroleros de Ciudad Madero: History

-Ciudad Madero became the only team in the world at that time (1964-1965 tournament) that won the tournament without losing any games – twenty five victories (15 at home and 10 on the road) and seven ties (five at home and two on the road) under the coaching of Ernesto "Chueco" Candia de Santis, an Argentinian coach that played with Real Madrid from 1948 to 1950.
+Ciudad Madero became the only team in the world at that time (1964-1965 tournament) that won the tournament without losing any games – twenty five victories (15 at home and 10 on the road) and seven ties (five at home and two on the road) under the coaching of Ernesto "Chueco" Candia de Santis, an Argentine coach that played with Real Madrid from 1948 to 1950.

-The club made its Primera División de México debut on May 27, 1965, visiting Club Deportivo Guadalajara in a match that ended in a 0-0 draw and earning its first point in the division.
-The club scored its first goal in the second round against Deportivo Toluca F.C. in the Estadio Tamaulipas and would win its first until the 5th round against Necaxa.
+The club made its Primera División debut on May 27, 1965, visiting Guadalajara in a match that ended in a 0-0 draw and earning its first point in the division.
+The club scored its first goal in the second round against Toluca in the Estadio Tamaulipas and would win its first until the 5th round against Necaxa.
 The club would finish that tournament 14th overall with 24 points.

-In the 1966-1967 tournament the club managed to win only one game on the road, which was against Jabatos de Nuevo León, a 1-0 match.
+In the 1966-1967 tournament, the club managed to win only one game on the road, which was against Jabatos de Nuevo León, a 1-0 match.
 The club scored only 8 goals in its 15 games on the road, finishing last in that category.
-The club finished that tournament in last place with 18 points; the club was mathematically relegated from round 27 when they lost 2-1 against C.F.
-Monterrey with 11 games left to play.
+The club finished that tournament in last place with 18 points; the club was mathematically relegated from round 27 when they lost 2-1 against Monterrey with 11 games left to play.

-After playing 2 years in the Primera División de México the club returned to the Segunda División Profesional, where they played until 1973, when they once again won the division and earned the right to play in the Primera División de México after defeating Deportivo Irapuato 2-0.
+After playing 2 years in the Primera División, the club returned to the Segunda División, where they played until 1973, when they once again won the division and earned the right to play in the Primera División after defeating Irapuato 2-0.

 The club had a short stay in the top division, playing only 2 years, when in 1975 the club finished last place with 21 points out of 75 possible, 5 points behind the close Club de Fútbol Laguna.
-The club would not rejoin the Segunda División Profesional due to lack of financial support and would not return until 2002, when the club was reformed as Segunda División Profesional.
+The club would not rejoin the Segunda División due to lack of financial support and would not return until 2002, when the club was reformed as the Segunda División.
 The club recently plays in the Tercera División de México, where they play out of the XI group.

 Statistics

-These are the total statistics in First Division:
+These are the total statistics in the Primera División de México: